 Figure 5.
-ANU Annual leave liability balance from January 2024 to February 2025
+ANU Annual leave liability balance from January 2024 to February 2025 trend from early 2023 showed a strong increase in headcount which the RAC has helped normalise.

-Recruitment Advisory Committee (2024-ongoing)
+Recruitment Approval Committee (2024-ongoing)

 In May 2024, the University recommenced centralised oversight of hiring, establishing the Recruitment Approval Committee (RAC) providing oversight and governance controls into the way the University manages resourcing.
 This includes new roles, replacement positions and temporary opportunities.
 Since the RAC's inception, headcount has reduced by 348 roles.
-The trend from early 2023 showed a strong increase in headcount which the RAC has helped normalise.
+The